Medami-org/medami-api-docs/README.md

 # MedAmi API Documentation

 Welcome to the MedAmi API documentation.
-This RESTful API enables you to integrate intelligent health data collection into your own tools and workflows.
+This API enables you to integrate intelligent health data collection into your own tools and workflows.

 ## 🔗 Online Documentation Links